quii/learn-go-with-tests/integers.md

 To try this out, run `godoc -http=:6060` and navigate to `http://localhost:6060/pkg/`

-Inside here you'll see a list of all the packages in your `$GOPATH`, so assuming you wrote this code in somewhere like `$GOPATH/src/github.com/{your_id}` you'll be able to find your example documentation.
+Inside here you'll see a list of all the packages and you'll be able to find your example documentation.

 If you publish your code with examples to a public URL, you can share the documentation of your code at [pkg.go.dev](https://pkg.go.dev/).
 For example, [here](https://pkg.go.dev/github.com/quii/learn-go-with-tests/integers/v2) is the finalised API for this chapter.
 This web interface allows you to search for documentation of standard library packages and third-party packages.